What is a Phantom Stock?

 - A phantom stock plan is a costly form of long-term incentive in that it requires a charge against the company’s income statement.

 - It is potentially an “uncapped liability” to the company.

 - For executives, phantom stock rights do not represent a true ownership position in privately held companies that do not have publicly traded shares.

 - Phantom equity shares do not carry voting rights or similar rights associated with stock ownership.

 Phantom stock plans can be both a good employee motivation tool for the company and a solid cash incentive plan for employees.
-Even if an event goes otherwise and the stock price doesn’t appreciate, neither the employer or employee loses any money directly in the deal.
+Even if an event goes otherwise and the stock price doesn’t appreciate, neither employer nor employee loses any money directly in the deal.

-This provides more upside than downside for phantom stock plans an increasingly valuable financial tool at a time when employee retention is key, and when the stock market is on a general upward trend.
+It provides more upside than downside for phantom stock plans, an increasingly valuable financial tool at a time when employee retention is vital, and when the stock market is on a general upward trend.

-This has been a guide to What is a Phantom Stock and its definition.
-Here we discuss the types of phantom stock plans along with examples, advantages, and disadvantages.
+This article has been a guide to What is a Phantom Stock and its definition.
+Here we discuss the types of phantom share plans along with examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –